Back in December I concluded a post, When Things Fall Apart: Slow Walking on Made Roads, by writing:

 Perhaps then, the enormous attention being paid to public education by presidential hopefuls, like Mitt Romney and other pundits, who describe schooling for some as 'third world conditions' could be spent addressing the economic and social structures that maintain income inequality alongside racism in the United States.
 A century ago, W.E.B.
 Du Bois writing about race and oppression wrote:

 This is the problem of to-day, and what is its mighty answer?
-It is this great word: The cost of liberty is less than the price of repression.
+It is this

 Is such hegemony behind us?
 The economic, political, educational, judicial, and social structures that represent massive power produce and increase income inequality and they burdens us.